 And suddenly, consumers expected everything delivered to their doorstep.

-And a handful of companies that have pounced on this demand (like Patch Plants), have seen rapid growth.
+And a handful of companies that have pounced on this demand (like Bloom & Wild), have seen rapid growth.

-2. Increased Demand for Ethical and Sustainable Products
+3. Increased Demand for Ethical and Sustainable Products

 An example of a growing sustainable product category is bamboo toilet paper.